TSCMC/TSCMC.github.io/rail-lines/mrtc-north-south-rail-line.md

 The first train from WHY Central officially departed to Bundanoon, the terminus at the time, on the same day.
-Cordelia Cross station, formerly Camellia Cross station or South Spawn station, had been open since 7th May 2024.
+Cordelia Cross station, formerly Camellia Cross station or South Spawn station, had opened since 7th May 2024 with active service to Moss Vale, prior to the commencement of NSR service.

-### Shin-Akiyama Authority
+### YuiTrans

-The Shin-Akiyama Authority (SAA) owns and governs MRTC rail in the Shin-Akiyama region.
+YuiTrans, the rail authority of the Empire of Shin-Akiyama owns and manages MRTC rail in the Shin-Akiyama region.
 The connection between Bundanoon station and Shin-Akiyama station was completed and operational on 27th May 2024.

+### Fulahm Railways

+Fulahm Railways (FR), the rail authority of the Council of Paddy Fields owns and manages MRTC rail in the Shinonome region.
+The connection between Shin-Akiyama station and Shinonome-Chuo station is currently under construction.

 ## Stations